alandmoore/wcgbrowser/README.rst

 -f, --fullscreen        Makes the window fill the screen, no window decorations -n, --no-navigation     Turn off the navigation panel (back, forward, home, shortcuts, etc).
 Make sure your actual web application is fully navigable!
--c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output
--t, --timeout           The timeout for the inactivity monitor.
+-c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output to stdout --debug_log             Send debugging output to specified file -t, --timeout           The timeout for the inactivity monitor.
 After this many seconds of inactivity, reset the browser -i, --icon-theme        The icon theme to use.
 You'll need to install these themes yourself -z, --zoom              The default zoom factor for content.
 0 ignores this.
 1 is default, 2 would be double size, 0.5 would be half-size, etc.